Web Monitor Configuration Form

 The Web Monitor Configuration form is used to configure the application specific settings that apply for all Web Monitor sites and are used as defaults when new sites are created.

 The IP Address or domain name of the Mail server that is used to send email notifications for failure and back up messages.
-Note that you can specify alternate ports :nPortNumber.
-If you omit the :nportnumber the default SMTP port 25 is used.
+If the server uses a port other than the default port of 25, you can specify the port by appending it with a separating colon (servername:587).

 Username and Password